-- ► Have the young people reflect on the Faith Journal question, and then ask them to use the space on the page to write their own résumés or lists with the type of "work" they are doing or can do that will reflect Neumann's motto.
-Encourage them to think simply and in terms of Gospel attitudes and actions, i.e., reach out to a neighbor in need, forgive family members, respect my teachers, be inclusive of new classmates, etc. - ▶ Have volunteers share their ideas, and ask them how perseverance might be important to accomplishing what is on their résumés.
+- Have students reflect on the Faith Journal question, and then ask them to use the space on the page to write their own resumes or lists with the type of "work" they are doing or can do that will reflect Neumann's motto.
+Encourage them to think simply and in terms of Gospel attitudes and actions, i.e., reach out to a neighbor in need, forgive family members, respect my teachers, be inclusive of new classmates, etc. - ▶ Have the students share their ideas, and ask them how perseverance might be important to accomplishing what is on their resumes.